-If debt securities are being registered with the SEC, a registration statement, which includes the prospectus for the offering, must be filed with, and reviewed by, the SEC (see Question 4).
+If an offering of debt securities is registered with the SEC, a registration statement, which includes the prospectus for the offering, must be filed with, and reviewed by, the SEC (see Question 4).
 In addition, if the debt securities are being listed on an exchange (such as the New York Stock Exchange Euronext or the Nasdaq Stock Market), the offering must meet the applicable requirements of the relevant exchange (see Question 6).
 The NYSE operates the New York Stock Exchange (NYSE), the NYSE Arca and the NYSE American.
 The Nasdaq Stock Market operates the Nasdaq Global Select Market, the Nasdaq Global Market and the Nasdaq Capital Market (collectively, Nasdaq).